-First off, we have to keep in mind that everyone and everything has a carbon footprint as a byproduct of living.
-This means, if you’re not careful with your daily habits, your carbon footprint could be well above the average.
-Especially in regards to your energy use.
+First, we have to keep in mind that everyone and everything has a carbon footprint as a byproduct of living.
+If you’re not mindful of your daily habits and behavior, your carbon footprint could be well above the average.
+This is especially true of your energy usage.
 According to the World Resources Institute:

 “Energy consumption is by far the biggest source of human-caused greenhouse gas emissions, responsible for a whopping 76% (37.2 GtCO2e) worldwide.”

-Fossil fuels currently power most of the world, and needless to say, they’re nonrenewable and dirty.
-Case in point: the roughly 35 Gigatons (Gt) of carbon emissions they release into the atmosphere globally each year.
-In case you’re wondering, one gigaton equals one billion tons.
+Fossil fuels currently power most of the world.
+The problem is, they’re nonrenewable and dirty.
+Case in point: they release roughly 35 Gigatons (Gt) of carbon emissions into the atmosphere globally each year.
+One gigaton equals one billion tons.
+Think about that.

-This one billion tons of carbon emissions is part of the larger effect of greenhouse gases that are causing such detrimental harm to our planet.
+One billion tons of carbon emissions contribute to the larger effect of greenhouse gases that that cause long-lasting harm to our planet.

-Solar energy, on the other hand, is a clean, green energy source that’s endless and readily available for the world to harness.
-Of course you’ll need solar energy energy equipment to harness that energy for your home, and this will contribute to your carbon footprint.
-More on that later.
+Solar energy, on the other hand, is a clean, green energy source that’s renewable and readily available for the world to harness.
+You can use a solar power system to harness this energy for your home.
+We’ll touch more on that further down.

 What are greenhouse gases?

-For those of you wondering, greenhouse gases, including carbon dioxide, methane, nitrous oxide, and various synthetic chemicals, trap heat in the atmosphere.
-Some of these gases occur naturally, like carbon emissions.
-However, human activities have sped up their release to worrisome levels.
-According to “multiple lines of evidence” it has been confirmed that “human activities are the primary cause of the global warming of the past 50 years”.
+Human activities have sped up the release of these gases to worrisome levels.
+In fact, “human activities are the primary cause of the global warming of the past 50 years”.
 A huge part of this equation is the burning of fossil fuels to create electricity.